useloopso/.github/profile/README.md

 #### Core Mechanism
 - Users lock tokens on chain A, and a relayer mints corresponding tokens on chain B.
 - Applicable to any tokens in both directions.
--  Architecture heavily influenced by Wormhole, prioritizing security.
+-  Architecture inspired by Wormhole, prioritizing security.

 #### Deployed Chains
-- Deployed on Sepolia, Lukso Testnet, and Mumbai chains.
+- Deployed on Sepolia, Lukso Testnet, and Mumbai.
 - Community-selected networks based on this [poll](https://x.com/loopso_xyz/status/1725529010535371236).

 #### Example Bridging Process